RV Trailer Covers – Read This Before Buying One

 Similarly, exposed fiberglass oxidizes over time, making the RV’s surface much more dull.
 Without the paint acting as a protective exterior layer, sunlight and other elements are more likely to damage and cause problems for the important metal and plastic pieces that make up the RV’s hull.

-Of course, the first thing buyers will have to know is what size cover they’ll need.
-Luckily, whether you’re shopping online or in a store, nearly all RV trailer covers prominently state what size RVs they fit on the packaging or in the product description.
-Measure the RV yourself before purchasing rather than relying on registration manuals.
+Nearly all RV trailer covers prominently state what size RVs they fit on the packaging or in the product description.
+However, we recommend you measure the RV yourself before purchasing rather than relying on registration manuals.

 How Many Layers?